5monkeys/djedi-cms/djedi-react/README.md

 `function` Default: See below.

-The function receives one argument (the current state) and must return anything that the rendering implementation allows (such as a React node).
+The function receives two arguments (the current state and the current language) and must return anything that the rendering implementation allows (such as a React node).

 Nodes can be in one of three states: `loading`, `error` or `success`.
 They start out in the `loading` state, and then progress into either `error` (if fetching